 Since there is no perfect criteria for what an "indie" game is, we will take submissions on a case-by-case basis and work with studios to determine what games make sense from a community standpoint.
+If you have any questions about the eligibility of your game, please contact the Director of Digital Curation, Adri@BostonFIG.com.

-- Only unpublished games, or games that have been released after October 2018 can be submitted. - Games should be independently produced, though publisher funding/distribution is acceptable. - Games that were submitted to BostonFIG Fest in any previous year are eligible for submission, but must demonstrate that they have undergone significant changes since the last submission.
-A brief gameplay video or screenshot(s) of the previous version must be provided for comparison. - Games are not produced by a major publisher-owned studio; list of publishers here. - Games should include at least one finished, playable level (or have its core system in place so that curators can accurately understand your game's ambitions, mechanics, and gameplay). - Game content and other materials are owned solely by the developer/designers or legal permission is obtained to use any other copyrighted material. - Come ready to demo on your own hardware (or send someone who can) on September 14, 2019.
+- Only unpublished games, or games that have been released after October 2019 can be submitted. - Games should be independently produced, though publisher funding/distribution is acceptable. - Games that were submitted to BostonFIG Fest in any previous year are eligible for submission, but must demonstrate that they have undergone significant changes since the last submission.
+A brief gameplay video or screenshot(s) of the previous version must be provided for comparison. - Games are not produced by a major publisher-owned studio; list of publishers here. - Games should include at least one finished, playable level (or have its core system in place so that curators can accurately understand your game's ambitions, mechanics, and gameplay). - Game content and other materials are owned solely by the developer/designers or legal permission is obtained to use any other copyrighted material. - Demo on your own hardware (or send someone who can) virtually in gather.town on October 15, 2022.